pawellicznerski/Bike_Training_App/README.md

 As ultramarathon is ma passion and I keen on developing my frontend skills, I keep on working on the project.

+If you do not have time to analyse the code I suggest you at least see the print screens of my web page which you can see on my github.

 Hope you enjoy it!